SfyMantissa/DAOVoting/README.md

 ## Notes regarding tests

 For some weird reason _solidity-coverage_ refuses to see the coverage for one particular branch, although it's clearly covered.
-Yet to find our why.
+Yet to find out why.

 ![](demo/issue1.png)